antifuchs/mz-certificate-transparency/README.md

 # Fun times with certificate transparency logs and materialize!

-This repo contains a little demo of what you can do to analyze my favorite streaming distributed database: TLS certificate transparency logs.
+This repo contains a little demo of what you can do to analyze my favorite distributed, incrementally-updating database that uses merkle
+trees: TLS certificate transparency logs.

 What are certificate transparency logs (ct logs, for short), you may ask?
 Those are a cryptographically sealed and versioned set of